 Zucchini, whole wheat flour, maple syrup, cacao powder, coconut oil, egg, salt, baking soda, vanilla extract.

-• Egg: For binding and holding these brownies together.
+• Egg: For holding these brownies together.

 • Coconut oil: I find coconut oil best to use because it is solid.
 Zucchini brownies will be a tad more fudgy as they cool and oil becomes solid again after baking.
-Plus, that means these are dairy free!
+Plus, that means these are dairy-free!

-• Liquid sweetener: You can use any other liquid sweetener like honey, agave, brown rice syrup.
-Baking is a science and the ratio of dry to liquid is important and can’t be offset.
+• Liquid sweeteners: You can use any other liquid sweetener like honey, agave, brown rice syrup.
+Do not use granulated sugar, as it will make the batter too dry.

 How to Make Healthy Zucchini Brownies